PhilopaterSh/Ph.Sh_URL/README.md

 ##  Features

 - **Multiple Sources**: Gathers data from 4 different sources to ensure broad coverage.
-- **High Performance**: Utilizes Go's Goroutines technology to execute searches in parallel, providing superior speed.
+- **High Performance**: Utilizes Go's Goroutines technology to execute searches in parallel for different sources *within a single domain*, providing superior speed for each domain's lookup.
 - **Flexible Input/Output**: Supports reading domains from a file or standard input (stdin), and allows specifying the output file.
 - **Flexible Key Management**: Relies on a `config.yaml` file for API key management.
 - **Automatic Setup**: The tool automatically creates its configuration file when needed.
 - **Silent Mode**: The `-silent` option prints only URLs, ideal for scripting.
 When not in silent mode, logging output is concise, without timestamps, with simplified source-specific messages, and includes a domain counter (e.g., `Processing domain 5/100: example.com`).
 - **Clean Results**: Deduplicates found URLs and saves them to a single text file.
 Also, performs enhanced validation and cleaning of input domains, skipping invalid ones with a warning.
+- **Stateful Resumption**: The tool saves its progress and, upon restart, resumes from where it left off without overwriting previously found URLs, ensuring that results from multiple sessions are merged.

 ## 🎨 Colored Output